27 March - 9 may 2026

 what’s on

-Italian Movie Night - THE ITALIAN JOB (1969)
+Italian Movie Night - MADE IN ITALY

 Viva Italia in Canberra - Special Screening of